 3. Implement the project management process

 After assembling the software development outsourcing team, you need to implement all project management tools such as Basecamp and Trello to monitor the development progress.
+The cost of BaseCamp or Trello can vary based on your needs, so research which one is best for your needs.
 These tools allow the allocation of specific tasks or processes to particular developers.
 Besides, they streamline communication between the software outsourcing team and the client through messaging threads and calendars.

 How to make sure you outsource right?